-The president and CEO of the California Hospital Association is set to be the keynote speaker July 28 at North Bay Business Journal’s 2017 Health Care Conference.
+California Hospital Association Senior Vice President for Health Policy and Innovation Anne McLeod will the keynote speaker July 28 at the 2017 North Bay Business Journal Health Care Conference.

 In California, CHA represents the interests of the state’s hospitals and health systems with the legislature, administration and regulatory agencies.
-Established as a not-for-profit corporation, CHA’s three corporate members are the Hospital Council of Northern and Central California, Hospital Association of Southern California (HASC) and Hospital Association of San Diego and Imperial Counties (HASD&IC).
+Established as a not-for-profit corporation, CHA’s three corporate members are the Hospital Council of Northern and Central California (Hospital Council), Hospital Association of Southern California (HASC) and Hospital Association of San Diego and Imperial Counties (HASD&IC).
 The association represents more than 400 hospitals and health care systems.

-In addition to Dauner, conference presenters are set to include Naomi Fuchs, CEO of the North Bay’s largest health center network, Santa Rosa Community Health Centers.
+In addition to McLeod, conference presenters will include Naomi Fuchs, CEO of the North Bay’s largest health center network, Santa Rosa Community Health Centers.
 She serves as the chair of the California Primary Care Association.

 With the recent discussion in Sacramento about bringing a "single payer" government-sponsored health care system to the state, the conference will focus on that issue as well with a special discussion by Michael Lighty, director of public policy at the California Nurses Association/National Nurses United and David Fear Jr., president-elect of the California Association of Health Underwriters.

 In addition, the conference will feature a special panel discussion on health care by three executives from North Bay hospitals.
 They are: Judy Coffee, Sr. VP/area manager, Marin/Sonoma for Kaiser Permanente; Mike Purvis, CEO Sutter Santa Rosa Regional Hospital and Novato Community Hospital; and Todd Salnas, president of St. Joseph Health.